ndcastilan16/NikoBookStoreApp/README.md

 2. Used React to develop the Book Application
 3. Wasn't able to fully used some React Libraries like the Modal and Cards libraries(was losing time so I have to do it manually"
 4. Tried  to make my code to comply with the SOLID guidelines
+5. Originally planned to make a class for the different shipping options.
+6. Wasn't able to make other functionalities reusable.

+Functionalities:

+1. User can search for a book by author or title
+2. Pop up box will apear when the "buy" button is clicked
+3. Delivery Details will be generated depending on the shipping option
+4. User is able to confirm delivery details and buy the book
+5. User can view details

 Time Summary: